 Anti-money laundering collectively refers to a set of laws, regulations, and procedures intended to prevent the money laundering activities.

-The difference between AML and KYC
+What is the difference between AML and KYC ?

 In banking, KYC is the process that institutions must take in order to verify their customer’s identities before providing services.
 AML operates on a much broader level and are the measures that institutions take to prevent and combat money laundering, terrorism financing, and other financial crimes.
 Banks use AML/KYC compliance to maintain secure financial institutions.
 Anti Money Laundering compliance became widely accepted after the Financial Action Task Force was incorporated in 1989 in Paris as the inter governmental organisation.